Free Consultation 412.780.0008

 If you have counsel at the final hearing, you may appreciate and take advantage of options you may not have otherwise not considered.
 If, for example, the PFA is settled in some for of a matter short of a “permanent” PFA (talk to a lawyer about these options), then you can later petition to get the fact of the temporary can be expunged from the public record.
 You should speak with an experienced attorney in this area to prevent what seems like a minor thing — a PFA — from having a long reaching effect on your reputation.
 Being adjudicated an “abuser” can even impact your ability to rent or lease housing, or be used as evidence against you in an action by CYS or CYF.

 Even if you hire an attorney, there is no guarantee that you will win.
 There are reasons why often judges err (but not all the time) on the side of granting questionable PFAs, which we explain at length, if you click here.
 In many cases, the best an attorney can do is shorten the length of the permanent PFA, depending on the facts.
 In other instances, the best case scenario is the maximum PFA, 3 years, but no hearing and not testimony against you that some other enemy of yours now, or in the future, can obtain to use against you.
 Regardless, the time to have legal counsel review this matter is now, or as soon as possible, before your matter goes to a final hearing.

-For more information, call or email our law offices any time for a free legal consultation.
+For more information, call or email our law offices any time.